About the Event

 Please join us in welcoming The Bluedoo Allstars, an extra special, one-of-a-kind, funky foursome featuring: Brian Stoltz (Funky Meters) on guitar, Tony Hall (Dumpstaphunk) on bass, John ‘Papa’ Gros (Papa Grows Funk) on keyboards, and Raymond Weber (Joe Sample) on drums.
 This amazingly elite and eternally funky group of musicians are sure to make the 5th Annual NOLA Bluedoo our best ever!

-Pre-registered participants are guaranteed to receive a race t-shirt.
-T-shirts will be provided to all other registered participants on a first come first served basis.
+Those who pre-register to walk or run are guaranteed to receive a race t-shirt.
+T-shirts will be provided to all other walk/run participants on a first come first served basis.

 Participants are encouraged to costume for this event, especially in blue – the color of prostate cancer awareness.